SystemFw/blog/content/staging/programs-as-values-draft.md

  }
 ```
 but remember that I'm really spelling things out in the examples.
-Here's how it looks like in real code:
+Here's how it looks like in real code, using `cats.effect.IO` and
+combinators defined in the [cats](github.com/typelevel/cats) library:
 ```scala
   val p: IO[Unit] =
     (IO.println("What's your name?") >> IO.readLine)